 They aren’t just the biggest and most expensive of all the free companies because of their impressive skills in war, it’s because unlike every other sellsword forces they have never broken a contract.
 Their motto is “our word is gold,” and they live up to it.

 At least they always had until recently, because in the novels they just broke a contract for the first time ever.
 They abandoned their deal with the Free City of Myr.
-Originally to fight for Daenerys (who is still in Slaver's Bay in the books), but once they found she was still in Meereen, they decided to invade Westeros instead, having declared for the supposed lost son of Rhaegar Targaryen, Aegon VI known as Young Griff.
-They might have been founded by a rebel of House Targaryen, but the blood of the dragon is still the blood of the dragon, and he could be a way to finally return home the same as she was.
+Originally they were to fight for Daenerys (who is still in Slaver’s Bay in the books), but once they found she was still in Meereen they decided to invade Westeros instead, having declared for the supposed lost son of Rhaegar Targaryen, Aegon VI known as Young Griff (his other son named Aegon, not Jon).
+They might have been founded by a rebel of House Targaryen, but the blood of the dragon is still the blood of the dragon, and this supposed secret Aegon could be a way to finally return home the same Daenerys has on the show.

-Of course there are only six episodes left in the entire series, and there are bigger, deadlier things going on in the Realm.
-There might not be enough time on the show to give any backstory for them, so the Golden Company of Game of Thrones might be nothing more than the biggest, best, most dependable sellsword company Cersei could buy.
+Of course there are only a few episodes left in the entire series, and there are bigger, deadlier things going on in the Realm.
+There might not be enough time on the show to give any of the Golden Company’s backstory for them, so on Game of Thrones they might be nothing more than the biggest, best, most dependable sellsword company Cersei could buy.

-That would mean their impeccable track record of honoring their contracts would make them a much safer investment than anyone other company.
-Because while sellswords are only loyal to money and their own pockets, what makes the Golden Company rich is living up to their promise.
+That would mean their impeccable track record of honoring their contracts would make them a much safer investment than anyone other mercenaries, because while sellswords are only loyal to money and their own pockets, what makes the Golden Company rich is living up to their promise.